Quansight-Labs/quansight-labs-site/posts/2021/12/conda-recipe-grayskull.md

 During my internship at Quansight Labs, I added the ability to generate recipes from GitHub repositories.
 This way, a package that has not been published on PyPI but lives as a GitHub repository may have its recipe automatically generated with Grayskull.

-First, Grayskull will extract metadata of the package from two sources: PyPI and the source distribution (often abbreviated as ‘sdist’).
-It then merges the PyPI metadata and the sdist metadata and uses the resulting information to generate the final recipe.
+Before my work, Grayskull would extract metadata of the package from two sources: PyPI and the source distribution (often abbreviated as ‘sdist’).
+It then merged the PyPI metadata and the sdist metadata and used the resulting information to generate the final recipe.
 For Grayskull to accept packages coming from Github, I had to bypass some parts of that logic and patch others.

 For a package not published on PyPI, the PyPI metadata doesn’t exist.
 So for a GitHub package, I made Grayskull skip the part where it extracts metadata from PyPI.
 This way, only the sdist metadata was used to generate the recipe.